BXTrey5/DS3_Tagging/README.md

-# Stack-Overflow-Tagging
-<h1>Automated Tagging of Stack Overflow Questions With Partially Labeled Dirichlet Allocation</h1>
+# Automated Tagging of Stack Overflow Questions With Partially Labeled Dirichlet Allocation
 <h4 id="creators">By: Benjamin Xue, Ripudh Mylapur, Siddharth Vyasabattu, & Nicole Reardon</h4>
 <h5><em> The dataset that was used for this project can be found here: <a href = "https://www.kaggle.com/datasets/imoore/60k-stack-overflow-questions-with-quality-rate">kaggle.com</a></em></h5>